ilikescience/mhs11/src/assets/writing/ui-density.md

 ## Design density

-You might have already seen the first challenge in defining density in terms of design decisons: what counts as a decision decision?
+You might have already seen the first challenge in defining density in terms of design decisons: what counts as a design decision?

 In UI, UX, and product design, we make many decisions, consciously and subconsciously, in order to communicate information and ideas.
 But  why do those particular choices convey the meaning that they do?
 Which ones are superlative or simply aesthetic, and which are actually doing the heavy lifting?